 E. Bail.
-If the defendant has not been released by the magistrate or the magistrate's designee, and if the offense charged is a bailable offense, the magistrate shall enter an order prescribing conditions of release in accordance with Rule 6-401 of these rules.
+If the defendant has not been released by the court or the court's designee, and if the offense charged is a bailable offense, the court shall enter an order prescribing conditions of release in accordance with Rule 6-401 NMRA of these rules.